eZmaxinc/eZmax-SDK-go/docs/EzsignfoldersignerassociationRequestCompound.md

 NewEzsignfoldersignerassociationRequestCompoundWithDefaults instantiates a new EzsignfoldersignerassociationRequestCompound object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetObjEzsignsigner

-`func (o *EzsignfoldersignerassociationRequestCompound) GetObjEzsignsigner() EzsignsignerRequestCompound`

-GetObjEzsignsigner returns the ObjEzsignsigner field if non-nil, zero value otherwise.

-### GetObjEzsignsignerOk

-`func (o *EzsignfoldersignerassociationRequestCompound) GetObjEzsignsignerOk() (*EzsignsignerRequestCompound, bool)`

-GetObjEzsignsignerOk returns a tuple with the ObjEzsignsigner field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetObjEzsignsigner

-`func (o *EzsignfoldersignerassociationRequestCompound) SetObjEzsignsigner(v EzsignsignerRequestCompound)`

-SetObjEzsignsigner sets ObjEzsignsigner field to given value.

 ### GetPkiEzsignfoldersignerassociationID